Spring Boot and Content Negotiation - XML and JSON Representations

 Project Code Structure

-Following screenshot shows the structure of the project we will create.
+The screenshot below depicts the framework of the project we will be creating.

 Image